Spiridhula/assignment_accenture/README.md

-##How to set up the project
+## HOW TO SET UP THE PROJECT

-Clone the repository.
+1. Clone the repository.
-Install  concurrently with the command : npm install -g concurrently Go inside the project directory : cd assignment_accenture Go inside the directory accenture_server :  cd accenture_server Run this command to install all the required libraries : npm install Go to directory frontend : cd frontend
+2. Install  concurrently with the command : npm install -g concurrently
+3. Go inside the project directory : cd assignment_accenture
+4. Go inside the directory accenture_server :  cd accenture_server
+5. Run this command to install all the required libraries : npm install
+6. Go to directory frontend : cd frontend

-Run this command to install all the required libraries : npm install Go back to the previous directory (accenture_server) : cd ..
+7. Run this command to install all the required libraries : npm install
+8. Go back to the previous directory (accenture_server) : cd ..

 Run this command to get the project started : npm run dev